 Canopus has announced its ADVC-500, a professional video converter designed for use in broadcast, postproduction and presentation applications.
 It provides analog-to-DV and DV-to-analog conversion in a standard 19-inch breakout box configuration and features convenient component video, composite, S-Video, and balanced and unbalanced audio input/output connections.
 ADVC-500 also supports balanced and unbalanced audio and boasts fully programmable PC control software for adjusting analog input settings.
 It is due in mid-February for $1,500.

+A MacNN reader notes that Microsoft is planning to launch a new Switcher marketing campaign geared toward Apple users, according to the email from the company soliciting individuals who recently registered a Microsoft product.
+(Last Fall, Microsoft posted a "Switch confession" on its Website, which turned out to be a story based on an employee of an its marketing agency and was pulled by the company).
 "The marketing campaign called 'Sensible Solutions' kicks off in April and runs through the summer of 2003.
 Sensible Solutions will highlight computer professionals that have recently converted from Apple Computer products to Microsoft based systems.
 To be considered for inclusion in the Sensible Solutions marketing program, you must be a US resident with a minimum of 3 years experience as a computer professional.
 You must have used an Apple Computer product and a Microsoft based system as part of your work....
 This correspondence is the result of information provided by the following companies or organizations: Microsoft, Apple, Adobe."

 Apple says it plans to develop its own retail chain in key western European locations such as London and Paris within six to 18 months, according to a Macworld UK report.
 The article also notes that the iPod has a 40 per cent European market-share -- "backing up the reported news that Apple's digital music player is the number-one selling MP3 device in the US and Japan.
 Worldwide, Apple shipped over 600,000 iPods in its first 14 months.